 Some patients are not suitable for retreatment and may, therefore, require glasses if they have regression.
 It can be difficult to fit contact lenses after laser eye surgery in some circumstances due to the flattened central cornea.

 This occurs in less than 1% of cases and includes a free flap, buttonhole or incomplete flap and may require abandoning the procedure and rescheduling surgery six months later.
 This risk has been greatly reduced by using the laser (Intralase) to cut the flap.

 Flap striae of wrinkles occur rarely but may necessitate refloating the flap.
 Rarely there may be noninfectious inflammation under the flap called diffuse lamellar keratitis (1%), which commonly responds well to topical steroids.

 Epithelial ingrowth occurs when epithelial cells are implanted or migrate under the stromal flap after LASIK.
-Small degrees (<1 mm) of peripheral epithelial ingrowth are not uncommon.
+Small degrees (<1 mm) of peripheral epithelial ingrowth is not uncommon.
 Larger areas of ingrowth occur approximately 1% of the time after primary LASIK and up to several times that amount after enhancements where the flap was lifted.
 It is generally detected within 2 months of surgery and may disappear, remain the same, or continue to worsen.
 Epithelial ingrowth can cause several problems including flap necrosis, irregular astigmatism, and scarring, all of which may result in decreased vision.
 There are a variety of methods to manage epithelial ingrowth including observation, lifting of the flap lift and rubbing out the epithelial cells.